 How to sell your house at auction

-If you’re looking for a speedy sale and certainty that a buyer won’t bail on you then auctions are a good way to go.
-Once the hammer falls the buyer has to put down a 10% deposit, then they have a month to give you the remaining 90%.
+If you’re looking for a speedy sale and certainty that a buyer won’t pull out of the purchase, then property auctions are a good way to go.
+Once the hammer falls, the buyer has to put down a 10% deposit, then they have a month to give you the remaining 90%.

 Demand from multiple buyers can help quickly drive up the price, especially when they’re all in the room together desperate not to miss out on the chance to own your property.

-You should expect to pay your auctioneer around 2.5% of the price you get for the property and you also need to find out if there will be advertising costs.
+When you sell your house at auction, you should expect to pay your auctioneer around 2.5% of the price you get for the property and you also need to find out if there will be any advertising costs.

 How do I choose an auction house?

-Look at their promotional material for other houses – do you trust these people to show your property in its best light?
+When you are choosing which auction house to go for, look at their promotional material for other houses.
+Do they seem trustworthy to show your property in its best light?